willosof/oslobysykkel/README.md

 Using the id you find in getAvailability(), you can narrow your request down using this function.
 **Be aware:** for now this function is just a client side processed version of getAvailability()

+* getStations(result_cb)
+List all stations in the system.
+Here you'll get the id's you need to make sense of getAvailability() and getAvailabilityByStationId()

 ### Getting Started